 - Most crime-solving board games are better at lower player counts, but The Sherlock Files seems to be a good gaming experience regardless of how many people are playing.

 - You can teach this game to someone in about 15 seconds.
-It’s definitely one of the easiest deduction games to teach and learn.
+It’s definitely one of the easiest deduction board games to teach and learn.

 - My group really disliked the Death on the 4th of July case.
 We enjoyed playing through the case, but we just couldn’t see how we could have solved it with the clues we were given and we were all pretty frustrated after reading the solution.
 Some people think it’s the best case of the three, though, so YMMV.